romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 Use `.$transaction` to wrap multiple database modification queries into a single transaction.

-The first argument of callback is a copy of your main porm instance, but every model on it is patched to use a transaction.
+The first argument of callback is a copy of your main orchid-orm instance, but every model on it is patched to use a transaction.

 ```ts
 const { someId, otherId } = await db.$transaction(async (db) => {